 The API Node is the application server that does the actual job of answering HTTP requests.
 API Nodes are horizontally scalable and highly available.
 They can be deployed either as a set of servers, or as containers through the use of Kubernetes (which allows you to deploy either on-premises, or on a serverless stack on the cloud).

 The API Node can be administratively configured using the command-line or a REST API.
 The UI for using API nodes is the API Deployer.

 Deploy new API services on an infrastructure (i.e. to all API nodes in the infrastructure)

 Monitor the health and status of your API nodes

 Manage the lifecycle of your APIs from development to production

-The API Deployer can control an arbitray number of API nodes, and can dynamically deploy new API nodes as containers through the use of Kubernetes (which allows you to deploy either on-premises, or on a serverless stack on the cloud).
+The API Deployer can control an arbitrary number of API nodes, and can dynamically deploy new API nodes as containers through the use of Kubernetes (which allows you to deploy either on-premises, or on a serverless stack on the cloud).